 Originally from Athens, GA, I attended Kenyon College where I was an English major and an NCAA Div.
 III Academic All-American swimmer.
 After college, I taught English as a Second Language in Cape Verde, West Africa, for the Peace Corps.
 I then went to graduate school to study sociology at the University of Wisconsin-Madison.
 There I worked at the Center on Wisconsin Strategy (COWS) with Laura Dresser and Joel Rogers, and I studied under Erik Olin Wright and Jamie Peck.

 I came to UB Sociology in 2008.
-This department specializes in four broad areas of sociology: family, aging, and the life course; urban, community, and the environment; social inequalities; and crime, law, and policy.
-My research spans the latter two through analysis of the relationship between work, social inequalities, law, and culture.
+This department specializes in six broad areas of sociology: family and the life course; health and illness; urban, community, and the environment; social inequalities; crime, law, and policy; and work, labor, and political economy.
+My research spans the latter three through analysis of the relationship between work, social inequalities, law, and culture.

 Work & Labor

 B.A., Department of English Literature

 1999 - 2003

 M.S., Department of Sociology